newrelic/infra-integrations-sdk/docs/tutorial.md

 	"events": []
 }
 ```
 This is the basic JSON data format that is expected by the Infrastructure agent.
-The main logic is placed in `src/redis.go`, which is [the integration executable file](https://docs.newrelic.com/docs/create-integration-executable-file).
+The main logic is placed in `src/redis.go`, which is the source that will be compiled into [the integration executable file](https://docs.newrelic.com/docs/create-integration-executable-file).

 When the integration is initialized with `nr-integrations-builder`, the
 executable file builds the JSON output data with three header fields (_name_,